intmus/inttheory22-23/_08-cadences-phrasing/a1-cadences.md

     - Any phrase that ends in IV resolving to I
         - Commonly associated with "Amen" at the end of chorales
 - **Deceptive Cadence (DC)**
-    - Any phrase that ends with V resolving to vi
+    - Any phrase that ends with V resolving to vi/VI